-For all grievances, you must first go through Blue Cross and Blue Shield's internal formal grievance review as described above.
-In some cases, you are then entitled to a voluntary external review.
-You are not required to pursue an external review.
-Your decision whether to pursue it will not affect your other coverage.
-Blue Cross and Blue Shield's grievance review may deny coverage for all or part of a drug or supply.
+You must first go through the Blue Cross and Blue Shield internal formal grievance process as described above, unless Blue Cross and Blue Shield has failed to comply with the time frames for the internal appeal process or if you (or your authorized representative) are requesting an expedited external review at the same time you (or your authorized representative) are requesting an expedited internal review.
+The Blue Cross and Blue Shield internal grievance review decision may be to continue to deny all or part of your coverage in this prescription drug plan.
 When you are denied coverage for a drug or supply because Blue Cross and Blue Shield has determined that the drug or supply is not medically necessary, you have the right to an external review.
-If you receive a denial letter from Blue Cross and Blue Shield for this reason, the letter will tell you what steps you should take to file a request for an external grievance review.
-The review will be conducted by a review agency under contract with the Office of Patient Protection of the Massachusetts Department of Public Health.
+You are not required to pursue an external grievance review.
+Your decision whether to pursue an external grievance review will not affect your other coverage.
+If you receive a grievance denial letter from Blue Cross and Blue Shield in response to your internal grievance review, the letter will tell you what steps you can take to file a request for an external grievance review.
+The external review will be conducted by a review agency under contract with the Office of Patient Protection of the Massachusetts Department of Public Health.

+How to Request an External Review.
 To obtain an external review, you must submit your request on the form required by the Office of Patient Protection.
 On this form, you (or your authorized representative) must sign a consent to release your medical information for external review.
 Attached to the form, you must send a copy of the letter of denial that you received from Blue Cross and Blue Shield.
 In addition, you must send the required \$25 fee to pay for your portion of the cost of the review.
-Blue Cross and Blue Shield will be charged the rest of the cost by the Commonwealth of Massachusetts, (Your portion of the cost may be waived by the Commonwealth of Massachusetts in the case of extreme financial hardship.)
-If you decide to request an external review, you must file your request within the 45 days after your receipt of the denial letter from Blue Cross and Blue Shield.
+Blue Cross and Blue Shield will be charged the rest of the cost by the Commonwealth of Massachusetts.
+(Your portion of the cost may be waived by the Commonwealth of Massachusetts in the case of extreme financial hardship.)
+If you decide to request an external grievance review, you must file your request within the four months after you receive the denial letter from Blue Cross and Blue Shield.